 Physical Requirements (With or Without Accommodations):

-• Work is indoors and is subject to schedule changes and/or variable work hours.
+- Work is indoors and sedentary and is subject to schedule changes and/or variable work hours.

 As an AA/EEO employer, TCU recruits, hires, and promotes qualified persons in all job classifications without regard to age, race, color, religion, sex, sexual orientation, gender, gender identity, gender expression, national origin, ethnic origin, disability, genetic information, covered veteran status, or any other basis protected by law.